Janet2-8/Day-4-software/README.md

 What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+    To ensure quality assurance throughout a software project, implement a combination of methods including rigorous testing (functional, integration, regression, performance, security), continuous integration, and a strong quality management plan, focusing on early bug detection and continuous improvement.
+     Software quality assurance ensures that the software meets the specified quality standards and requirements.
+This results in software that is more reliable, efficient, and user-friendly.

 How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?